 Ideally, somewhere that doesn’t require a big opening deposit, doesn’t charge low-balance fees, and offers a variety of low-cost mutual funds.
 Here’s a look at how several popular brokers look to new investors.
 (The list is in no particular order, although TD*Ameritrade was recently voted #1 by Barron’s for both novice investors and buy-and-hold investors.)

 *Minimum deposit waived with recurring automatic investments.

-Update: As numerous people have aptly pointed out in the comments, new investors should also strongly consider Vanguard mutual funds.
-I didn’t originally include Vanugard here because most of the funds require a $3,000 minimum initial investment, which may be off-putting to some new investors.
+As numerous people have aptly pointed out in the comments, new investors should also strongly consider Vanguard mutual funds.
+I didn’t originally include Vanguard here because most of the funds require a $3,000 minimum initial investment, which may be off-putting to some new investors.
 That said, their collection of low-cost mutual funds are IDEAL for buy-and-hold investors that will HOLD funds for many years or even decades.
 Again, check the comments, and give Vanguard due consideration.